-The deep C IV features centred at \sim -4500 and \sim -9500 km s-1 do not show changes comparable to previous variability when going from epoch 3 to epoch 4.
-However the weaker feature at \sim -18500 km s-1 shows a significant strengthening, with its profile becoming comparable to that of the epoch 1 observation.
-The absorption line centred at \sim -13000 km s-1, which is very conspicuous at epoch 1 but almost unidentifiable at epochs 2 and 3, shows a slight increase in strength, however the significance of this change is only 1.08σ .
+The quasar SDSS J1138+3517 was observed again by the WHT in 2014 May and is included in Fig. 2.
+In contrast to the earlier WHT observations, the Si IV components are largely unchanged from the previous epoch's spectrum.
+The deep C IV features centred at ~-4500 and ~-9500 km s-1 do not show changes comparable to previous variability when going from epoch 3 to epoch 4.
+However, the weaker feature at ~-18 500 km s-1 shows a significant strengthening, with its profile becoming comparable to that of the epoch 1 observation.
+The absorption line centred at ~-13 000 km s-1, which is very conspicuous at epoch 1 but almost unidentifiable at epochs 2 and 3, shows a slight increase in strength; however the significance of this change is only 1.08 σ .

-Although these changes from epoch 3 to epoch 4 are in the weakest C IV components and therefore do not significantly change the minimum column density estimate made in epoch 3, the localisation in velocity space of this strengthening to a range of $\sim 6000~\rm km~s^{-1}$ is interesting.
-If the increase in absorption is only considered to be significant in the stronger of the two features, then the region over which the change occurs is reduced to $\sim 4600~\rm km~s^{-1}$.
+Although these changes from epoch 3 to epoch 4 are in the weakest C IV components and therefore do not significantly change the minimum column density estimate made in epoch 3, the localization in velocity space of this strengthening to a range of ~6000 km s-1 is interesting.
+If the increase in absorption is only considered to be significant in the stronger of the two features, then the region over which the change occurs is reduced to ~4600 km s-1.
 A single varying trough allows the possibility of a change in the covering fraction of the absorber to explain the phenomenon.
-This trough is also interesting in that it does not show as great a change between epoch 2 and 3 as the feature centred at $-9500~\rm km~s^{-1}$.
-This could be due to either (a) the line being the result of a moderately saturated outflow whose peak trough depth describes the peak covering fraction, or (b) the outflow is located in a region where it is relatively shielded from the ionizing flux variations (the large velocity separation from the other troughs suggests it is in a physically distinct location).
+This trough is also interesting in that it does not show as great a change between epoch 2 and 3 as the feature centred at -9500 km s-1.
+This could be due to either (a) the line being the result of a moderately saturated outflow whose peak trough depth describes the peak covering fraction, or (b) the outflow is located in a region where it is relatively shielded from the ionizing flux variations (the large velocity separation from the other troughs suggests it is in a physically distinct location.).